rasadov/ToDoApp/README.md

     * `PUT /tasks/update`: Update an existing task (Requires authentication).
     * `DELETE /tasks/{task_id}`: Delete a task (Requires authentication).

-*(Refer to the `/docs` endpoint for detailed request/response schemas and parameters.)*
+*(Refer to the interactive `/docs` endpoint for detailed request/response schemas, parameters, and to try out the API.)*

 ## Running Tests

 Tests are written using `pytest`.

-1.  **Ensure Services are Running:**
+1.  **Ensure Services are Running and Migrations Applied:**
+    If not already running from the setup, start them and ensure migrations are up to date:
     ```bash
     docker-compose up -d
+    # If you suspect migrations are not current:
+    # docker exec -it fastapi_app alembic upgrade head
     ```

 2.  **Execute Tests:**
-    Run the tests inside the running application container:
+    Run the tests inside the running application container (`fastapi_app` should match your application's service name in `docker-compose.yml`):
     ```bash
     docker exec fastapi_app pytest
     ```